H-Romeo/LED64-Block-Cipher---Fault-Base-Attack-Solution/README.md

 ### Challenge :
-Find a way of reducing the keyspace by injecting a fault.
-The keyspace should be lower than 2^64
+Find a way of reducing the keyspace by injecting a fault in the `LED64HR.py`.
+The keyspace should be lower than 2^64.
+You can use the `attack.py` to test the C' faulted cypher and calculate the key space.